nooku/guides.nooku.org/get-started/load-a-form-to-edit-todo-items.md

 >Note: If you put debugging on in Configuration a lot more info is available.

 This error should be _Expected_.
-Remember, the layout file is the only thing we absolutely need to explicitly write for a given `view`.
+Remember, the layout file is the only thing we absolutely need to explicitly write for a given html `view`.

 We can go ahead and create a new template file